-During the last two weeks, I've spent way too much time watching The Commonwealth Games.
+During the last two weeks, I've spent way too much time watching Women's sport.
 And whether it was a result of a complete sporting overload, or just the excitement, watching all that sport really got me thinking about all the ways in which participating in sport has impacted my life.

 I was fortunate to grow up in an environment where playing sport wasn't just encouraged, but almost expected.
 From a young age, sport was a regular, non-negotiable activity.
 Something you were expected to show commitment, and willingness to, regardless of whether or not you actually possessed any form of athletic prowess.